cherylliao/Clustering-/README.md

 # Clustering-
-Clustering of dataset in Scala
+An example of K_means clustering in Scala Apache Spark